AriFordsham/GHCWiki/commentary/compiler/hsc-main.md

-# Compiling one module: HscMain
+# Compiling one module: GHC.Driver.Main

+Historical note: GHC.Driver.Main was formerly known as HscMain.

 Here we are going to look at the compilation of a single module.